Tasting from the Ground Up

 WSET Level 1 Award in Wine - the "Foundation Course"

 This is WSET's introductory course, ideal for everyone who likes wine and wants to learn more about it.
 This qualification provides a hands-on introduction to the world of wine.
 You’ll explore the main types and styles of wine through sight, smell, and taste, while also gaining the basic skills to describe wines accurately, and make food and wine pairings.
-It's a one-day class that is fun, entertaining and very informative, and it leads to your first WSET certification.
+WSET updated the course in the summer of 2018 so we are offering a wonderfully entertaining exploration of wine fundamentals in a one-day class that is fun, entertaining and very informative, and it leads to your first WSET certification.
 We have completely updated the course this summer so it's fresh and exciting, just like great wine!
-Level 1 is offered this fall and winter in Atlanta, Boston, Chicago, New York and Miami.
+I regularly lead Level 1 courses in Atlanta, Boston, Chicago, New York and Miami.

 WSET Level 2 Award in Wine &